jhpyle/docassemble/_docs/objects.md

 In most circumstances, it is not necessary to use a `DALink` to represent a [hyperlink] because you can use [Markdown] to indicate a hyperlink.
-However, when you are creating a document from a [`docx template file`], [Markdown] syntax is not available.
-When a `DALink` object is used within a [`docx template file`], an actual DOCX hyperlink is inserted into the document.
+In a [`docx template file`] template, you can write:

+> For more information, visit {% raw %}{{r the_link \| inline_markdown }}{% endraw %}.
+{: .blockquote}

+A `DALink` object is another way that you can insert a hyperlink into a [`docx template file`].

 {% include side-by-side.html demo="dalink" %}

+If you want your hyperlinks to look like hyperlinks, you will need to make sure that your DOCX template has a character style for hyperlinks.
+In the DOCX template in the above example, [`dalink.docx`], a character style for hyperlinks is defined, and that is why the link appears with color and underlining.
+For more information, see the section on [hyperlink style].

 ## <a name="DARedis"></a>DARedis